3dcitydb/3dcitydb-docs/source/wfs/docker.rst

 The easiest way of using the WFS Docker is to use the default ``config.xml`` shipped with the container and overwrite the 3DCityDB connection credentials and/or the web context path using environment variables.
-The default config file exposes all filter capabilities and feature types and from the connected database to the WFS and should be suitable for most situations.
+The default config file exposes all filter capabilities and feature types from the connected database to the WFS and should be suitable for most situations.

 If you require more specific settings, get a copy of